hyperledger/indy-plenum/design/observers.md

         - Helps to avoid attacks on Primary
         - Helps to reduce the number of connections for Validators
         - Helps to improve availability of Validators

+- Goal10: Stand DoS from clients
+    - The core ring(s) need to be able to stand DoS from clients.
+    Some observers may fail, but the system in general should be working, especially Validator rings.

+- Goal11: Stand DoS from nodes
+    - The Validator ring needs to be able to stand DoS from other Validator Nodes and Gatekeeper rings.

 ## Architecture
 ![Observer Architecture](Observer Architecture.jpg)